AndreaMLarson/Project-13/Kibana/Kibana.md

     - Was there anything that seems suspicious about this activity?
     - Is any of the traffic you inspected potentially outside of compliance guidelines?

-        - **Example Answer:** The main concern is the referral link from Facebook, as it's probably not within compliance to post package update links on Facebook.
+        - **Example Answer:** The main concern is the referral link from a user, no main concerns in this instance

-        - This user could be further investigated and monitored for suspicious activity.
+          -  This user could be further monitored for additional activities that may seem suspicious.